 I saw much of my own life.
 I was born a woman, and because of this I was shunted aside, consigned to the hollows and fringes of life, where so very many of my sisters continue to reside.
 Was it simply historical accident?
 I tried to see through the mirage of social barriers that cloud the eyes of women the world over.
 We don’t even recognize each other.
 It is as if for centuries we have moved like chromosomal mutations isolated from the gene pools of the originally sacred, our primal female nature Stolen from us, from the world pool, just as though it never existed.

-From “Jaguar Woman” by Lynn Andrews posted by one of our Venus Alchemy Participants!
+~Posted by one of our Venus Alchemy Participants!

-Janice Kay Simmons Out in the dragoons there is a big rock called Jaguar Rock and when you climb around to the inside of it you can see carvings up on the roof and you can feel the energy it is 5 intersections of Crystal grids
+Janice Kay Simmons Out in the dragoons there is a big rock called Jaguar Rock and when you climb around to the inside of it you can see carvings up on the roof and you can feel the energy – it is 5 intersections of Crystal grids.

 6 minute video featuring Jaguars in US and Mexico

 Another site calculating and then describing your Mayan Day Sign

 Personality: Tight-lipped, sensitive, intelligent and psychic.
 Interested in spirituality and religion.

 According to the Mayans, Jaguar is an animal with a strong night vision.
 It can see things other animals cannot see.
 People born on the Jaguar day have an ability to see things that others do not; just like a jaguar.
 You tend to have strong psychic and shamanic abilities.
 The Jaguar’s spirit lives in the temples and is called upon for help to assist in both material and spiritual ways.
 It is strongly connected with the Mother Earth and all its aspects, including magic.
 A child born on the day of the Jaguar is expected to be a Shaman or a Day Keeper and so treated as such.